1851 America's Cup: Trophy

+The winning owners of the America considered melting the Cup down to make individual medals for each of them, but decided against it.
+They did however perpetuate a misconception, by engraving it "100 Guinea Cup" instead of "The £100 Cup".
+100 guineas would have been 105 pounds.

 Race

 The regatta, held on 22 August 1851, raced clockwise around the Isle of Wight in a fleet race.
 The course was called "The Queen's Course".
 The course was near Cowes Castle on the Isle of Wight, where the Royal Yacht Squadron headquarters are located.
 The race took place as part of the 1851 Royal Yacht Squadron Regatta.
-The signal gun for sailing was fired at 10am, and the winner saluted by a gun from the flag-ship at 8:34pm (8:37pm railway time).
+The signal gun for sailing was fired at 10am, and the winner saluted by a gun from the flag-ship at 8:34 p.m.
+(8:37 p.m. railway time).

-18 yachts were entered for the race, but only 15 yachts started the race.
+Eighteen yachts were entered for the race, but only 15 yachts started the race.
 The yacht Fernande did not make the start, while Strella and Titania both got to the starting line, though did not start the race.
 Those yachts that raced were America, Alarm, Arrow, Aurora, Bacchante, Beatrice, Brilliant, Constance, Eclipse, Freak, Gipsy Queen, Ione, Mona, Volante, and Wyvern.